matt-mohn/Mosaic/README.md

 In addition to basic VTD assignment files, Mosaic also includes the functionality to generate its own plots and gifs using recombination results.

-Mosaic is a project of Matt Mohn [(@mattmxhn)](https://x.com/mattmxhn) but the recombination algorithm at the heart of Mosaic is derived from the one that was developed and refined by Moon Duchin and the MGGG Redistricting Lab.
+Mosaic is a project of Matt Mohn [(@mattmxhn)](https://x.com/mattmxhn) but the recombination algorithm at the heart of Mosaic is derived from the one that was developed and refined by the MGGG Redistricting Lab.

 ---